c-alvin/Poke-It/README.md

 ## Why I Built This

 As a kid, i grew up watching and playing Pokemon games.
 Now that i am a bit older, I get to see my nephews and nieces going through their own journeys in the world of Pokemon.
-I wanted to build an app that Pokemon lovers of all ages could enjoy.
+Because of this, I wanted to build an app that Pokemon lovers of all ages could enjoy.

 ## Technologies Used